montulli/google_calendar_sync_home_and_work_busy_times/README.md

 This script will take events from your personal calendar and create a corresponding 'busy' event on your work calendar.
 By default, it will use the event title 'Booked by personal calendar event (automated)' which can be changed in the google_calendar_sync_home_and_work_busy_times.gs script.

 To use this script, go to script.google.com and:
+  * Log in or change accounts to your _work_ account.
+(This should be run on the account you want to sync events to, not from)
   * Create a new project.
   * Add 'google_calendar_sync_home_and_work_busy_times.gs' as a file.
   * Edit the script to include your two email addresses.